andybalham/blog-source-code/blog-posts/javascript-sdk-v3-upgrade.md

-# Upgrading to AWS JavaScript SDK v3 - Part 1
+# Moving to Node.js 18 and AWS JavaScript SDK v3 - Part 1

 With the announcement of the [Node.js 18.x runtime being available in AWS Lambda](https://aws.amazon.com/blogs/compute/node-js-18-x-runtime-now-available-in-aws-lambda/), AWS also changed the included version of the [AWS SDK for JavaScript](https://aws.amazon.com/sdk-for-javascript/).